Giving back to the community

 - When will grants be awarded?

 Hall & Woodhouse set up the Community Chest in 2002 to provide local help for its local community in and around Dorset.

 Since then they have donated over £500,000 to 741 voluntary organisations.

 The ethos of the Community Chest is:

 - Working together towards improving both facilities and the lives of residents in the community.

 - Offering access funds to local voluntary groups with clearly identified needs.

-The Community Chest for 2017 is a pool of £50,000 and supporting funds raised by Hall & Woodhouse pubs.
+The Community Chest for 2019 is a pool of £50,000 pledged by Hall and Woodhouse, along with supporting funds raised by Hall & Woodhouse pubs.

 Hall & Woodhouse is supported by Blackmore Vale Media and the Dorset Community Foundation, who provide the scheme in the Western area with publicity, advice and local knowledge.
 Covering the Eastern area, our partners are The West Sussex County Times and the Sussex Community Foundation.

 Applications are welcome from any voluntary or community organisation or group with a local interest that is based or works in our trading area in the south of England, from Devon to Kent and north to Bath, Bristol and London.